A circular logo with the letters 'BT' in the center.

 Visual design v1.0

-In this first concept, we worked hard to tell a story, one that was not only singing the benefits of FF but was easy to digest, resulting in a clear actionable decision for the user.
+In this first concept, we worked hard to tell a gaming-focused story, one that not only sang the benefits of FF for gamers but was easy to digest, resulting in a clear, actionable sign-up decision for the user.

 A webpage advertising Full Fibre broadband internet services, featuring images of children playing video games, a PlayStation controller, a football player, and various gaming and entertainment devices, with colorful text and icons emphasizing speed, reliability, and future readiness.